Florida Approved

 Pass a Vision and Hearing Test

-These tests are conducted in a DHSMV service center.
-Search for the closest DHSMV office by visiting the office locator from the FL DHSMV website.
+These tests are conducted in at your local driver's license service center.
+Search for the closest office by visiting the locator on the State of Florida website.

 Proof of Identity

 You must provide documents to prove your identity when picking up your license.
-Visit the Florida DHSMV What To Bring link for a list of acceptable forms of identity.
+Visit Florida's What To Bring link for a list of acceptable forms of identity.

-You can also find information regarding the REAL ID requirements on the Florida DHSMV website.
+You can also find information regarding the REAL ID requirements on the State of Florida website.

 Graduated License